waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy: Suicune Hunt (Crystal)
 - Sequence: 1.
 Burned Tower (Done) -> 2.
 Cianwood (Done) -> 3.
 Route 42 (Done) -> 4.
-Route 38 (Stationary sighting) -> 5.
+Route 38 (Ledge trigger) -> 5.
 Route 14 -> 6.
 Tin Tower (Stationary battle).
+- Route 38 Trigger: Walking along the ledge area (Rows 8-12) triggers Suicune's appearance and flee event.
+It is not a stationary NPC at a fixed coordinate.
+- Progress: Scouring the ledge area to trigger the scripted encounter.

+# Strategy: Roaming Beasts (Raikou/Entei)
-- Route 38 Location: Stationary overworld sprite.
-Approach to trigger flee.
+- Raikou encountered on Route 38 (Turn 20702).
-- Note: Suicune is a stationary overworld sprite.
-If not on screen, it has not been found yet.
-Target western ledge (X=0-7, Rows 8-12) via northern path (Row 5).
+- Strategy: Use Mean Look (Xenon the Gastly) to prevent flee.
+Note: Raikou (Lv40) is likely faster than Xenon (Lv21) and may flee before the move executes.

 # Side Quests & Resources
 - Arthur (Hard Stone): Route 36.
 Thursday only.